 The UE-SRVCC-Capability AVP is of type Enumerated.
-It shall indicate if the UE supports or does not support the SRVCC capability.
+It shall indicate if the UE supports or does not support the SRVCC capability or the 5G SRVCC capability (see 3GPP TS 24.301 [64]).
 The following values are defined:

 UE-SRVCC-NOT-SUPPORTED (0)